 9 credits (3 courses) - 405 to 450 hours total

 12 credits (4 courses) - 540 to 600 hours total

 Adult Studies students may complete an internship with their current employer with the approval of the Coordinator of Experiential Learning and the faculty supervisor.
 For the internship to be approved, the following criteria must be met:

 1) The proposed work experience must be different from the student’s current day-to-day job

 2) The student must be supervised by someone other than the student’s immediate supervisor.

 Traditional students taking internships during the fall or spring semester will be charged the appropriate full-time or part-time rate.
 Traditional students taking internships during the fall or spring that preclude them from taking courses on campus (e.g., due to location or time frame) will still be charged the appropriate traditional day rate.
-Traditional students taking internships in the summer will be charged the ACCESS rate.
-ACCESS students taking internships during the fall, spring, or summer will be charged the ACCESS rate.
+Traditional students taking internships in the summer will be charged the Adult Studies rate.
+Adult Studies students taking internships during the fall, spring, or summer will be charged the Adult Studies rate.

 Students must provide their own transportation to internship sites.

 Exceptions to any of the program’s prerequisites and requirements are referred to the division head and the Dean of Undergraduate Education or Assistant Dean of Adult & Continuing Education for final determination and decision.
 Requests for exceptions must be made before the time of registration for an internship.